jschnab/pyms-plot/README.md

 # PyMS

-Python for Mycorrhizal Symbiosis (PyMS) is a software for quantification of mycorrhizal fungus root colonization with graphical interface.
-PyMS allows you to generate a bar + scatter plot representing median and individual data values and save it in various image formats.
-In addition, PyMS allows you to perform statistical testing on your data to identify differences between groups.
+Python for Mycorrhizal Symbiosis analysis (PyMS) is a graphical user interface-based programme to visualize quantitative analysis of mycorrhizal fungi colonization of plant roots and perform statistical analysis of the data.
+It was developed to help researchers who are not familiar with command line-based softwares, or who want to increase their productivity during data analysis.

-## System requirements
+## Installation

-PyMS was written in Python 3.5 and requires Pandas, Numpy, Matplotlib, Scipy and home-made Mann-Whitney and Dunn's statistical tests which can be found in my [statistics repository](https://github.com/jschnab/statistics).
-PyMS is mainly tested on Windows (a bit on MacOS but some features may not work properly).
+PyMS depends on ``pandas``, ``numpy``, ``matplotlib`` and ``scipy``.
+You can install them using your favourite package manager.
+To install PyMyS you can clone the [GitHub repository](https://github.com/jschnab/pyms.git) then place a shortcut of the file *pyms/pyms/run_pyms.bat* on the Desktop.

+### Windows users

+To run PyMS, simply click on the shortcut for *run_pyms.bat*.
+It will take a few seconds to load all the packages which are used by PyMS.
+In the end, the graphical user interface for PyMS will appear (along with a console window which should be kept open, it will close automatically when you exit PyMS).

+### Other OS users

+To run PyMS, navigate to */pyms/pyms* where *pyms.py* is located and type ``python pyms.py`` in the console.
+It will take a few seconds to load all the packages which are used by PyMS, then the graphical user interface for PyMS will appear.

 ## Input data and file format
 Quantification of arbuscular mycorrhizal fungus colonization of plant roots should be done via a modified version of the grid-line intersect method (see [Paszkowski, U., Jakovleva, L., and Boller, T. (2006).
 Maize mutants affected at distinct stages of the arbuscular mycorrhizal symbiosis.
-Plant J. 47 165–173](https://www.ncbi.nlm.nih.gov/pubmed/16762030)) or an equivalent method.
+Plant J. 47 165-173](https://www.ncbi.nlm.nih.gov/pubmed/16762030)) or an equivalent method.

-The input file should be a csv file with a specific formatting different from the "tidy data" specification (see "test_colonisation.csv" in the same repository for an example, data from [Chiu, C. H., Choi, J., Paszkowski, U. (2018) Independent signalling cues underpin arbuscular mycorrhizal symbiosis and large lateral root induction in rice.
+The input file should be a csv file with a specific formatting (see *test_colonisation.csv* in the same repository for an example, data from [Chiu, C. H., Choi, J., Paszkowski, U. (2018) Independent signalling cues underpin arbuscular mycorrhizal symbiosis and large lateral root induction in rice.
 New Phytologist.
 217 552-557](https://www.ncbi.nlm.nih.gov/pubmed/29194644)).

 ## Generate and save a figure
 * Select the graphical parameters you want by ticking options in menus "Group by" and "Color".